nsubstitute/NSubstitute/docs/help/_posts/2013-04-15-compat-args.markdown

 ## Using `NSubstitute.Compatibility.CompatArg`

 If you have a project with lots of existing arg matchers then migrating to `Arg.Compat` can require a lot of code changes.
 A smaller change is to instead use an instance of the `CompatArg` class in the `NSubstitute.Compatibility` namespace.
-This approach also makes it easier to upgrade to the newer `Arg` matchers in future.
+This approach may also make it easier to upgrade to the newer `Arg` matchers in future.

 {% examplecode csharp %}
 [TestFixture]